dafer45/TBTK/doc/Manual.md

 In the later case the Solver will have to adhere to the main development philosophy of TBTK, but we are happy with providing help with polishing the Solver to the point that it does.

 @page UnitHandler UnitHandler
+@link TBTK::UnitHandler See more details about the UnitHandler in the API@endlink

 # Units and constants {#UnitsAndConstants}
 Most quantities of interest in physics have units, which means that the numeric value of the quantity depends on which unit it is measured in.